phipsgabler/mhs/README.md

 splice arguments or for an extra function).

-Internally, everything is converted to a set of frozensets, so the only assumption on the arguments is that they are iterables of hashable types.
+Internally, everything is converted to a set of frozensets, so the only assumption on the arguments is that they are finite iterables of hashable types.

 Examples: